 Contacts and Additional Information

-This is a suggested full-time schedule for a student who has completed any developmental course work and has no transfer credits.
-Refer to the College catalog for specific requirements in selecting General Education Courses .
+This is a suggested schedule for a student who has completed any developmental course work and has no transfer credits.
+Students are required to complete the English and Mathematics requirements within the first 24 credit hours of courses.
+Refer to the college catalog for specific requirements in selecting General Education Courses .

 *Credit students who are new to college (no successfully completed transferable college credits from other institutions) are required to take ACDV 101 - Academic Development: Transitioning to College .
 This 1-credit course is designed to be taken in the first semester at CCBC.
 Students must provide an official transcript(s) from an accredited institution to document successful completion of college coursework for the ACDV 101 requirement to be waived.

-Upon successful completion of this area of concentration, students will be able to:
+Upon successful completion of this degree, students will be able to:

 Return to: Programs of Study - Search by Pathway